DataSorcerer/Forest-Cover-Prediction-Modelling/README.md

 # Forest Cover Type prediction model using Spark ML

 This project makes use of a well-known Machine Learning dataset, *"Forest Cover Type*, that contains information about land covered by forests in the state of Colorado, USA.
-The dataset has been donated by Jock A. Blackard and Colorado State University and can be accessed at (UCI Machine Learning Datasets Archive-ForestCovType)[https://archive.ics.uci.edu/ml/datasets/covertype].
+The dataset has been donated by Jock A. Blackard and Colorado State University and can be accessed at [UCI Machine Learning Datasets Archive-ForestCovType](https://archive.ics.uci.edu/ml/datasets/covertype).

-Why Spark and Scala for building the predictive model?
+### Why Spark and Scala for building the predictive model?

-The peculiar relatively **"large scale"** characteristics of the dataset are more than 580,000 records and 54 features which can be used to predict the class - type of forest cover.
-These characteristics make it an ideal candidate to try large scale analytics framework like Spark with functional programming language like Scala.
+The (moderately) **"large scale"** characteristics of the dataset are:- more than 580,000 records and 54 features which can be used to predict the class - type of forest cover.
+These characteristics make it an ideal candidate to try large scale distributed analytics framework like Spark with functional programming language like Scala.
 We train and tune a **scalable decision tree classifier** leveraging the following features of Spark architecture:
 1. Highly parallelizable memory intensive data preprocessing: Allows the spark job to be distributed over multiple nodes in cluster.
 2. Feature Engineering with Spark ML - VectorAssembler